How to set up a Raspberry Hotspot with Kiwix

 About the Hotspot

-The Kiwix Hotspot installer is a free application that transforms a Raspberry Pi computer into a WiFi Hotspot that serves web content to a local network without Internet access.
-You will need only basic technical knowledge since everything is downloaded and installed automatically.
-KIWIX Hotspot runs on Windows, macOS, and Linux alike.
+The Kiwix Hotspot installer is a free application that turns a Raspberry Pi into a WiFi Hotspot that serves web content to a local network without Internet access.
+You will need only basic technical knowledge since everything installed automatically.
+You can then browse all content downloaded from the Kiwix library on a private, local network.

 To follow this tutorial you will need:

-- a computer (running Windows, macOS or GNU/Linux) with a card reader and at least as much free disk space as your SD card’s storage capacity
+- a computer (Windows, macOS or GNU/Linux) with an SD card reader and at least as much free disk space as your card’s storage capacity;

 The required storage capacity of the SD card depends on the content and software you plan to provide.
 32 GB is a good starting point for a selection of smaller content packages.
 But if you plan to store Wikipedia in English or Project Gutenberg on your card, you will need 128 GB or even more.